ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-WEIGHT OF VARIOUS ARTICLES OF PRODUCE,
+ OF VARIOUS ARTICLES OF PRODUCE,

 The following is the established weights of various articles of produce :—